bmuller/twistar/index.markdown

  * [sqlite3](http://docs.python.org/library/sqlite3.html) (SQLite interface)

 ## Get The Source
-There is currently no stable release.
-You can use git to get a development release:
+You can look on the [releases](releases.html) page or use git to get a development release:
 {% highlight bash %}
 git clone git://github.com/bmuller/twistar.git
 {% endhighlight %}